learnable-content/contributor-documentation/Course Helpers & TA's/Repositories.md

   Use a text editor or the editor from Github to create the readme.md. ( Note.
 All readme's or text at Github will use Markdown so make sure you are familiar  with Markdown (https://help.github.com/articles/markdown-basics/)
   ![Creating a ReadME](repo-screenshot-images/create_readme.png)

-  After the Readme is created and you have committed it to the repo it will show on GitHub like this.
+  After the Readme is created and you have committed it to the repo it will show on Github like this.
   ![ReadMe Created](repo-screenshot-images/readme-created.png)